Sara Paxton: 1997–2004: Early roles

-2005-2012: Mainstream recognition
+2005–2012: Mainstream recognition

 In 2005, Paxton spent three months working on the Florida-themed Aquamarine, in which she played the title character as a mermaid, opposite Emma Roberts and JoJo, whom she befriended while filming.
 Paxton has said that she felt a sense of "female empowerment" while on set because "almost everyone" on set was female.
-The film opened on March 3, 2006 and grossed approximately $7.5 million in its opening weekend.
+The film opened on March 3, 2006, and grossed approximately $7.5 million in its opening weekend.
 Reviewers of the film compared Paxton, whose inspiration is Goldie Hawn, to actress Reese Witherspoon, saying that she has an "infectious, nutty energy."
-Paxton recorded a song for the film's soundtrack titled "Connected," an English version of the Mexican group RBD's song Tenerte y Quererte from their 2004 album Rebelde.
+Paxton recorded a song for the film's soundtrack titled "Connected," an English version of Mexican group RBD's song "Tenerte y Quererte" from their 2004 album Rebelde.
 Paxton was signed to a record deal with Epic Records during the time she was cast in Aquamarine.
-Her debut music CD, The Ups and Downs, featuring the titled single "Here We Go Again," was due for release by Epic at some point "in the future"; as of March 2007, Paxton has not completed work on it, and it was presumably shelved.
+Her debut music CD, The Ups and Downs, featuring the titled single "Here We Go Again," was due for release by Epic at some point "in the future"; as of March 2007, Paxton had not completed work on it, and it was presumably shelved.

-Paxton hosted The Secret Life of Water, the first episode of the series Planet H2O, which premiered in April 2006 on public television stations.
+Paxton hosted "The Secret Life of Water," the first episode of the series Planet H2O, which premiered in April 2006 on public television stations.
 The following month, shortly after turning 18, she made an appearance on the television series Pepper Dennis, playing a teen actress.
-Paxton then appeared in Return to Halloweentown, replacing Kimberly J. Brown in the fourth installment in Disney Channel's Halloweentown series; she dyed her hair brown for the role.
+Paxton then appeared in Return to Halloweentown (replacing Kimberly J. Brown) in the fourth installment in Disney Channel's Halloweentown series; she dyed her hair brown for the role.
 The film aired on October 20, 2006.

 During the summer and early fall of 2006, Paxton filmed The Party Never Stops: Diary of a Binge Drinker, a Lifetime Television film, on Vancouver Island.
 In the film, she plays Jessie, a college student who falls victim to binge drinking.
-Paxton described it as "very different" from her previous roles and has specified that she was looking for a role that would be a "challenge".
+Paxton described it as "very different" from her previous roles and has specified that she was looking for a role that would be a "challenge."
 The film aired in March 2007.

-Paxton's next film role was in Sydney White, a college-set comedy starring Amanda Bynes and Matt Long; filming began on February 12, 2007 in Orlando, Florida and the movie was released on September 21, 2007.
+Paxton's next film role was in Sydney White, a college-set comedy starring Amanda Bynes and Matt Long; filming began on February 12, 2007, in Orlando, Florida and the film was released on September 21.
 She next starred in Superhero Movie, a parody on superhero films which began filming in September 2007 and was released on March 28, 2008.
 She provided backing vocals on her co-star Drake Bell's theme song for the movie Superhero!
 Song.

 Paxton starred in the remake of The Last House on the Left, playing the lead female character, Mari.
 The film was released on March 13, 2009.